sanderv32/rancher-demo/README.md

 The container will listen for traffic on port 8080.

 ## Running

+Deploy using the included Helm chart under `./charts` or alternatively:

 1. Edit `base/configs/source-vars.yaml` and set the following:
     - `MY_NAMESPACE`: the namespace into which the app will be deployed (default: `rancher-demo`).
 This will be created if it does not already exist.